 Myth #6: A calorie counting app is all you need to stay on track.

-The truth: Basing how many calories you consume in a day off how many you “burn” according to your fitness app may not yield accurate results, Rodriquez notes.
-The apps and equations that show your recommended level of calories are helpful but can be unreliable.
+The truth: Basing how many calories you consume in a day off how many you “burn” according to how much you exercise or activity level may not yield accurate results, Rodriquez notes.
+Calorie tracking smartphone apps and equations that show your recommended level of calories are helpful but can be unreliable.
 A recent study of popular fitness trackers explored calorie feedback — the most inaccurate one was off by 93 percent!11

-Calorie counting can often feel like an overly complicated and stressful ordeal.
-Having a general idea of the calories you consume per day can be helpful, but it shouldn’t control your life.
+So does calorie counting work for weight loss?
+While keeping track of your calorie intake can give you a good idea of how much food you're eating, it's often an overly complicated and stressful ordeal.
+Having a general idea of the calories you consume per day can be helpful when you're trying to lose weight, but it shouldn’t control your life.
 Eating is meant to be an enjoyable experience, not a math problem.